ehlesp/smallab-k8s-pve-guide/G019 - K3s cluster setup 02 ~ Storage setup.md

     Don't mind the `hostrun` folder, it was already present at `mnt`.
 Just check if the folder structure is as expected.

-4. Now you can mount the LVs on their mountpoints.
+4. Now you can mount the LVs on their mount points.
 To do that, use the `mount` command.

     ~~~bash
     $ sudo mount /dev/mapper/hddint-hdd_templates /mnt/hdd_templates